ropensci-archive/pleiades/README.md

 ### Places

+`pl_places` uses the Pleiades API.
 Just a subst of output for brevity

 ```r